 The Strike Heard Round the World

 In September 8, 1965, the AWOC decided to strike against Delano grape growers, demanding pay equal to the federal minimum wage.
 It was a bold move.
-Few strikes of this scale had been attempted, and growers had refined their own strategies for combatting such efforts.
+Few strikes of this scale had been attempted, and growers had refined their own strategies for combating such efforts.
 They included fear tactics, hiring thugs to break up union activities and keeping the workforce effectively divided by pitting workers of different races against each other.

 Recruitment and Exclusion